gianmarcoalberti/TRANSIT/README.md

 [![TRANSIT_control_panel.png](https://s18.postimg.org/5qbqm96p5/TRANSIT_control_panel.png)](https://postimg.org/image/jwrhhhhk5/)

 ### Parameters
-* `Wind Speed`: raster representing the speed of the wind in the study area.
+* `Wind speed`: raster representing the speed of the wind in the study area.
 The speed must be expressed in km/h.

 * `Wind direction`: raster representing the direction of the wind in the study area.
 The direction must be expressed in degrees, following meteorological conventions (direction from which the wind is blowing).